 There’s a common misunderstanding about the difference between hours worked for clients (billable hours) and other work (non-billable overhead).

-Many people often get confused that not all the total hours worked can be billed.
-Some tasks are non-billable, which are necessary but don’t directly make money.
+Many people confuse that not all total hours worked can be billed.
+Some tasks are non-billable but necessary and don’t directly generate revenue.

 Billable hours as a measure of productivity